simonk16/project3/README.md

-# project3
+# PickU
+   A competitive game to encourage participation in the classroom.

+## Built With
+React - The web framework used
+Passport - User Authentication

+## Authors

-Ben Flippen, Rachel Givens, Simon Kraus, and Rachel Harrison
+Simon Kraus, Rachel Harrison, Ben Flippen, and Rachel Givens